ulysseB/telamon/README.md

 in the `kernel/` directory.
 To see the progress of the exploration, append `RUST_LOG=telamon::explorer=warn` to the command.

-## Writting a Kernel
+## Writing a Kernel

-To write a kernel, you must first define the inputs of the kernel and the context in which to optimize for.
+To write a kernel, you must first define the inputs of the kernel and the context we optimize for.
 Here, we assume we optimize for a Cuda GPU, but the process is the same for other backends.

 ```rust